-I hadn’t seen one for a while and it triggered the thought of a Ferruginous Hawk.
+You hadn’t seen one for a while and it triggered the thought of a Ferruginous Hawk.
 Why?
 It didn’t look anything like a hawk.
-But there was a link somewhere in my mind.
+But there was a link somewhere in your mind.

-In case you want to do that, there’s another kind of link.
-You can click the last word in this post, and you’ll be taken there.
+And you could do that.
+Because of a link.
+You could click the last word in this post, and be taken there.

 Like when you see a lone Great Crested Flycatcher.
 A bird that’s no Ferruginous Hawk.
 But still, there’s a link.

 Today, a neighbor said we’ve got beavers.
 No smartass reply welcome.
 The guy was serious.
 Some trees were gnawed, and might fall.